 It is covered with a small plastic greenhouse.
 In the winter the one on the bathroom roof is inside an additional plastic greenhouse.

 We fill it with water in the morning, and by 12 noon it makes 100 litres of 45°C water.
 Shallower will get hotter faster.
 A common toilet tank valve on the inlet pipe prevents overflow by automatically letting cold water in when warm water is drawn out, and cutting the supply when the water level reaches the desired height.

 SECMOL buildings and passive solar design

-SECMOL buildings are completely independent of conventional heating methods such as firewood stoves or gas or electric heaters.
-They are designed to absorb heat from the sun and to store it for as long as possible.
-This method is called 'passive solar design,' as disticnt from active designs which use circulating water pipes, air blowers, or other moving parts. our method has indeed proved very effective.
-Because of its passive solar design the SECMOL buildings have stayed warm and have not needed any external heating in the last 10 years — even when the minimum outside temperatures falls down to -25°C.
+SECMOL buildings are heated without emitting CO2, burning anything like firewood or gas, or electric heaters.
+The buildings are designed to absorb heat from the sun and to store it for as long as possible.
+This 'passive solar design,' is distinct from active designs which use circulating water pipes, air blowers, or moving parts.
+With passive solar design the SECMOL buildings have stayed warm and not needed any external heating in the last 15 years — even when the minimum outside temperatures falls to -25°C.